 Physical organization skills are just as important as mental ones, such as planning and being able to manage your time effectively.

 Being able to keep your workspace clean and tidy is an important part of working in an office environment, especially in fast-paced work cultures.

 Suppose you are an accounts manager.
-If you are good at physical organization, you would be able to keep track of all the documents coming in and out of your workspace.
+If you are good at physical organization, you can keep track of all the documents coming in and out of your workspace.
 You would keep track of all the items that you have used, and return them to the place you found them once you’re done.

-Here are a few keywords you can use to communicate your physical organization skills on your resume:
+Here are a few keywords you can use to communicate these physical skills on your resume:

-Here are four ways in which you can develop organizational skills:
+Here are four ways in which you can develop these crucial skills:

 The first step to becoming more organized is to evaluate what goals matter most to you.
 Which projects are you currently working on?
 Which of those projects are the most important, given the deadlines in place?